iglpdc/capstone-biblio-urbana/README.md

 > Take a look to the spreadsheet with `cat` or `head -5` to sneak peak into
 > the spreadsheet

+## Solution

+The author with more papers is 'Bengio' at 261 counts.

 ## Questions

 -Why the "O'Reilly" has double quotes while 'McClelland' has single quotes?